-POLS 7770X Violence and Politics

-30 hours plus conference; 3 credits

-Examination of violence in the politics of each world region.
+POLS 7770X Violence and Politics 30 hours plus conference; 3 credits Examination of violence in the politics of each world region.
 Study of civil war, political conflict, civil strife, economic protest, identity-based discrimination, violent crime, vigilantism, and other forms of violence in the development of countries and their current conditions.

-POLS 7775X Democratization

-30 hours plus conference, 3 credits

-Examination of the process of democratization.
-Analysis of historical developments, obstacles to consolidation, implementation of standards, institutional arrangements, and contemporary variations of constitutional rule.

-POLS 7780X Political Development

-30 hours plus conference; 3 credits

-The concept of development as a framework for the study of politics.
+POLS 7780X Political Development 30 hours plus conference; 3 credits The concept of development as a framework for the study of politics.
 Basic political concepts common to developing or Third World political systems and highly developed or technologically advanced political systems.
 Aspects of the process of development.
 Characteristic problems of societies at various stages of development.
 Patterns of interaction between developing and industrially advanced societies.
 Impact of these relationships on world politics.

-POLS 7790X Postindustrial Politics and the State

-30 hours plus conference; 3 credits

-Examination of the nature, structure, and role of the modern state in diverse advanced, industrial settings.
-Political, economic, and social forces impinging on the state and its capability to respond to these challenges, demands, and expectations.

-POLS 7891X Selected Topics in Comparative Politics

-30 hours plus conference; 3 credits

-Topics vary from term to term.
-Students may take this course four times, but may not repeat topics.
-(Not open to students who have completed the same topic in Political Science 789.2X, 789.3X, or 789.4X.)

-Research courses

-POLS 7910G Master's Thesis

-30 hours plus conference; 3 credits Research and writing of a master's thesis supervised by a faculty member.
+POLS 7810X Genocide and Ethnic Conflict 30 hours plus conference, 3 credits Introduction to the most extreme forms of human rights abuses namely genocide and ethnic cleansing, which question the fundamental moral values of humanity.
+Comparatively examine their causes through in-depth case studies.
+Explore ways that might prevent them from happening in the future.
+POLS 7811X Genocide and Transitional Justice: The Case 35 hours; 4 credits.
+Three-Week Course (115 hours): Three Weeks (one week of history/concepts and two weeks of hands-on field research) in Cambodia Introduction to the Cambodian genocide.
+Analysis of the pros and cons of the United Nations-backed Hybrid Tribunal in light of transitional justice efforts in Cambodia.
+Introduction to interview-based qualitative research design and practical interview techniques.
+A three-week trip to Cambodia to conduct interviews with survivors, human rights activists, and government officials in Cambodia.
+Learn field research skills including archival research and interviews, teamwork etc. in a foreign country.
+This course is open to all Brooklyn College or CUNY graduate and undergraduate students in any major.
+Research courses POLS 7001X Research Methods 30 hours plus conference, 3 credits Introduces analytic approaches and research methods related to various topics in political science.
+Research strategies will vary from term to term, including both qualitative and quantitative methods.
+POLS 7910G Master's Thesis 30 hours plus conference; 3 credits Research and writing of a master's thesis supervised by a faculty member.
 Students should see the graduate chair for guidelines, and must complete the thesis within two semesters.
 Prerequisite: 21 credits and department approval.